matti-osterbacka/OHTU-German-learning-website-temporary-practice-fork/data/README.md

 ### Adding migrations

-To add a migration, creat a new SQL file with the migration you want to run and give it a name with the next number. (ex. `00042_create_user.sql`)
+To add a migration, create a new SQL file with the migration you want to run and give it a name with the next number. (ex. `00042_create_user.sql`)